-The intent of this policy is to clarify the guidelines for treatment of employeepersonnel records and information.
+The intent of this policy is to clarify the guidelines for treatment of employee personnel records and information.

 Employees have the right to inspect certain documents in their personnel file, as provided by law, in the presence of a LAFCO representative at a mutually convenient time.
-Employees may add written versions of any disputed item to their file.
+Employees may add written versions of any disputed item of their file.